gustavosaviano/zigzag/README.md

-# zigzag
+# zigzag python script
-zigzag python script
+Simple python script printing a zigzag pattern on the screen This is part of the study project "Automating the boring stuff with Python"